-The Compensation Committee is composed of two directors: Messrs.
-Oclassen and Prygocki.
-Mr. Oclassen and Mr. Prygocki are non-employee directors, as defined in Rule 16b-3 promulgated under the Exchange Act and are "outside directors," as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-Our Board of Directors has determined that Mr. Oclassen and Mr. Prygocki are "independent" as defined under the applicable Nasdaq listing standards, including the standards specific to members of a compensation committee.
-The Compensation Committee met one time during 2018.
+The Compensation Committee is composed of three directors: Messrs.
+Ballaron and Prygocki and Dr. Goldenberg.
+Mr. Ballaron serves as the Chair of the Compensation Committee.
+Messrs.
+Ballaron and Mr. Prygocki and Dr. Goldenberg are non-employee directors, as defined in Rule 16b-3 promulgated under the Exchange Act and are "outside directors," as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+Our Board of Directors has determined that Messrs.
+Ballaron and Prygocki and Dr. Goldenberg are "independent" as defined under the applicable Nasdaq listing standards, including the standards specific to members of a compensation committee.
+The Compensation Committee met three times during 2019.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on our website at www.verrica.com.